Program Structure

 The AI Sentience Scholars Program pilot runs approximately June 2026 – December 2026.

-The program is part-time, requiring approximately 8 hours per week on average.
+The program is part-time and remote, requiring approximately 8 hours per week on average.

 What Is Involved

-• Mentored Research Project: Scholars conduct an individual applied research project under the guidance of 1–2 mentors.
+• Mentored Research Project ( 🔬Research Projects ): Scholars conduct an individual applied research project under the guidance of 1–2 mentors.
 Projects are aligned with the program's focus areas, and scholars meet with their mentors ≥ 2×/month.

-• Workshops: A series of workshops supporting both the scientific and societal dimensions of AI sentience research.
+• 🛠️Workshops : Workshops supporting both the scientific and societal dimensions of AI sentience research.

-• Seminars: A short seminar series led by mentors and open to the wider community.
-Scholar-led journal clubs on foundational and emerging research papers.
+• Seminars ( 🎤Seminar Series ): A seminar series led by mentors and open to the wider community.

-• Outputs & Presentations: At the end of the program, scholars produce a final written research output (e.g., report, preprint, conference proceeding), outputs will be published on Zenodo (with DOI) and shared on the program webpage.
+• Outputs & Presentations ( 📊Research Outputs ): At the end of the program, scholars produce a final written research output (e.g., report, preprint, conference proceeding), outputs will be published on Zenodo (with DOI) and shared on the program webpage.
 Please check our Publication and Presentation Policy .
 Scholars present their work:

 • in a recorded virtual seminar

-• Cohort Convening.
-A global gathering (ideally in person, aligned with a conference) for presentations, training, and networking.
+• Cohort In-Person Convening A global gathering, aligned with a conference, for presentations, training, and networking.

 • Research Support.
-Eligibility to apply for ~$8,000 USD in research support (final amount to be confirmed)
+Eligibility to apply for up to $8,000 USD in research support.

 • Community & Support.
 Regular check-ins via email and a Slack channel to share progress, challenges, and feedback throughout the program.